potatolain/nesnet/README.md

 # NESNET [![CircleCI](https://circleci.com/gh/cppchriscpp/nesnet.svg?style=svg)](https://circleci.com/gh/cppchriscpp/nesnet)

+# BREAK NOTE

+This branch has semi-tested code for a newer asynchronous version of the library.
+The documentation has not yet been updated, and not all request types are implemented.
+The connection test may/may not work.
+(But after 3-4 requests it should start working on its own most times)

+I'm still doing some crazy cleanup/refactor/etc work on this.
+Stay tuned.

 Ever want to make an internet-enabled NES game?
 Now you can!
 All it takes is a little C knowledge and some time.

 **Important**: This project is very much a work in progress.
 While this will work for basic cases, it's not what